chapter-three/applenews/README.md

     $ drush en libraries entity
     ```

-2. Next, in your terminal, navigate to your `sites/all/libraries` folder and run the following curl commands to download the proper library versions.
-If the `libraries` folder does not exist, please create it before running the following command:
+2. In your terminal, navigate to your `sites/all/libraries` folder and run the following curl commands to download the proper library versions.
+If the `libraries` folder does not exist, create it before running the following command:

     ```shell
     $ curl -L https://github.com/php-curl-class/php-curl-class/archive/4.6.9.tar.gz | tar xz
     $ mv php-curl-class-4.6.9 php-curl-class
     ```

-    **NOTE: The AppleNews library is currently gated in a private repo. the curl command won't work until publicly released.
-To get around this, if you have access to the repo, you can download from [the github page](https://github.com/chapter-three/AppleNews/tree/0.3.1)**
+    **NOTE: The Apple News library is currently gated in a private repo.
+The curl command won't work until it is publicly released.
+You can download from [the Apple News GitHub page](https://github.com/chapter-three/AppleNews/tree/0.3.1), if you have access to it.**

-3. Next, still inside the libraries folder, run the following curl command:
+3. While still inside the libraries folder, run the following curl command:

     ```shell
     $ curl -L https://github.com/chapter-three/AppleNews/archive/0.3.1.tar.gz | tar xz
     $ mv AppleNews-0.3.1 AppleNews
     ```

-4. After the libraries are downloaded, your should see directories matching the following setups (You may need to rename the folders you just downloaded to match):
+4. After the libraries are downloaded, your should have directories matching the following paths.
+You may need to rename the folders you just downloaded to match):

     ```
     sites/all/libraries/AppleNews/[files start here]
     sites/all/libraries/php-curl-class/[files start here]
     ```

-5. Add the apple_news module to your code base in the [usual manner](https://www.drupal.org/documentation/install/modules-themes), enable it using the drush command:
+5. [Add the apple_news module](https://www.drupal.org/documentation/install/modules-themes) to your code base  and enable it using the Drush command:

-    **NOTE: Before the module is added to drupal.org, the apple_news module can't be downloaded using [Drush](https://github.com/drush-ops/drush).
+    **NOTE: The apple_news module can't be downloaded using [Drush](https://github.com/drush-ops/drush).
 It must be manually added to the sites/all/modules/contrib directory.
 If you have access to the repo, you can download the module from [the github page](https://github.com/chapter-three/apple_news)**

     ```shell
     $ drush en apple_news -y